-Fats from nature are always good and health supportive.
-Fats made or modified by human (industrial) is mostly bad and health detrimental.
+Fats from nature are always right and health-supportive.
+Fats made or modified by a human (industrial) is mostly adverse and health detrimental.

 Good & Bad Fats: Misleading dietary guidelines

-The US Senate Select Committee on Nutrition and Human Needs released its Dietary Goals for the United States.
-They said over consumption of fat, particularly saturated fat linked to six of the ten leading causes of death.
+The US Senate Select Committee on Nutrition and Human Need released its Dietary Goals for the United States.
+They said overconsumption of fat, particularly saturated fat linked to six of the ten leading causes of death.
 The report urged Americans to reduce their fat consumption.
 They insist on using polyunsaturated in place of saturated (from animal sources).
 Additionally, they suggest margarine and corn oil in place of butter, lard, and tallow.

 Time has come to end the old low-fat myth.

 In the 1960s, Americans consumed about 45 % of calories from fats and oils.
-During that period, only about 13 % of adults were obese and less than 1 % had type 2 diabetes.
-Today, Americans are taking about 33 % of calories from fats and oils.
-In spite, 34 % of adults are obese and more than 11 % have diabetes.
+During that period, only about 13 % of adults were obese, and less than 1 % had type 2 diabetes.
+Today, Americans are talking about 33 % of calories from fats and oils.
+In spite, 34 % of adults are obese, and more than 11 % have diabetes.

 Why lowered fat consumption did not provide the expected benefits?

-You know, fatty acid type is more significance than quantity.
+You know, a fatty acid type is more significant than quantity.
 For example, the above said dietary guideline to use margarine instead of butter.
-Grass fed cow's butter is healthier than manmade margarine.
+Grass-fed cow's butter is healthier than humanmade margarine.

 People start replacing fat with refined carbohydrates in their diet.
 These carbohydrates are bread, rice, potatoes, and sugary drinks.
 Today’s health deterioration may be due to this reason.
 High carbohydrate intake leads to sugar and insulin spikes.
-This prolong spikes may increase your risk towards heart disease and diabetes risk.
+This sugar/insulin spikes may increase your risk of heart disease and diabetes risk.

 Food manufacturers use excess sugar in the place of fat to increase the palatability of the foods.
 Do you know!
 Sugar is highly dangerous to your health compared to fat.